 1. Using your browser, go to the local IP address of your Globe-At-Home device.
 If you do not have this information, you can normally find it at the bottom of your modem.
 Usually, the IP address for Globe-At-Home is 192.168.254.254, copy this and paste it into your browser's URL address, then hit 'Enter'.

-which one is stronger in your area.
-To do this, you can follow this steps:
+is stronger in your area.
+To do this, you can follow these steps:

 1. Re-execute steps 1-4 from the previous steps above.

 2. In the browser's url, replace the '#router_setting' with '#frequency' then hit enter.

 Globe-At-Home prepad wifi is a good buy during this pandemic and while waiting for the third telco.
 In my experience, at least in our area, Globe is somehow delivers better service than before.